Special Weather Statement issued for Northwest Plateau by NWS - News Break

 Special Weather Statement issued for Northwest Plateau by NWS

-Effective: 2021-07-12 22:15:00 MDT Expires: 2021-07-12 23:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If threatening weather approaches your area, take shelter in a sturdy building.
-Target Area: Northwest Plateau SIGNIFICANT WEATHER ADVISORY FOR CENTRAL SAN JUAN COUNTY UNTIL 1130 PM MDT At 1052 PM MDT, Doppler radar was tracking a strong thunderstorm 8 miles southeast of NAPI Headquarters, or 10 miles southwest of Bloomfield, moving southwest at 30 mph.
-Penny size hail and winds in excess of 40 mph will be possible with this storm.
-This storm will remain over mainly rural areas of central San Juan County.
-This includes Highway 550 between Mile Markers 139 and 146.alerts.weather.gov
+Effective: 2021-07-12 16:45:00 MDT Expires: 2021-07-12 17:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Blowing dust associated with strong thunderstorm winds can reduce visibilities below one quarter mile at times.
+Target Area: Northwest Plateau SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN SAN JUAN COUNTY UNTIL 515 PM MDT At 443 PM MDT, Doppler radar was tracking a strong thunderstorm 11 miles north of Shiprock, moving south at 15 mph.
+Half inch hail and wind gusts up to 50 mph will be possible with this storm.
+Locations impacted include U.S. Highway 491 between the Colorado border and Shiprock.alerts.weather.gov

 Comments / 0